 01What 'normal' mileage looks like in Malaysia

-None of these are hard cut-offs.
-A 150,000 km car that has been serviced on time and driven gently on highways can be in better mechanical shape than a 70,000 km car that only ever did short, cold, stop-start city trips.
+There is no universal hard cut-off.
+A higher-mileage car that has been serviced on time and driven gently on highways can be in better mechanical shape than a lower-mileage car used only for short, cold, stop-start city trips.
 Mileage sets the expectation; condition and records decide the verdict.

 02Why mileage moves the price at all